Uncoded Caching and Cross-level Coded Delivery for Non-uniform File Popularity: Extension to

-\end{small} Hence, via solving the \text{\bf P1} for each demand realization $\mathbf{k}$ we can construct the optimal coded delivery scheme for CL(t,1,0).
-We remark that \text{\bf P1} is an {\em binary integer programming} and unlike CL(2,1,0), the optimization of the delivery phase can not be solved in a polynomial time.
-Nevertheless, the complexity of the solving \text{\bf P1} is not depend on the number of files $N$, but the number of users $K$ hence, for moderate number of users cross-level coded delivery scheme can be optimized even for very large file libraries.
-Further, it is possible to construct a greedy algorithm to reduce the complexity of the optimization of the delivery phase.
+\end{small} By solving \text{\bf P2} for each demand realization $\mathbf{k}$, we can construct the optimal coded delivery scheme for $\mathrm{CL(t_h,1,N_h, N_l, N_r)}$.
+We remark that \text{\bf P2} is a {\em binary integer programming} problem, and unlike $\mathrm{CL(2,1,N_h, N_l, N_r)}$, the optimization of the delivery phase cannot be solved in polynomial time.
+Nevertheless, complexity of \text{\bf P2} does not depend on the number of files, $N$, but depends on the number of users, $K$; hence, for moderate number of users the CLCD scheme can be optimized even for a very large file library.
+Once the required delivery rate for each possible demand realization is computed, optimal placement strategy; that is, the number of files not to cache, can be found following the same procedure in Section \ref{s:CLCD}.
+We want to remark that instead of solving \text{\bf P2}, it is also possible to design a greedy algorithm to construct the multicast messages.\\ In Section \ref{s:clcd_ext2}, we will study the most general scheme $\mathrm{CL(t_h,t_l,N_h, N_l, N_r)}$ and show that the delivery phase can be still analyzed as an optimization problem with a reduced computational complexity.
+But before extending our analysis, we would like to present the numerical results comparing the CLCD schemes presented so far with the alternative approaches in the literature.